Future customs procedures

 Who?

-- Postal distribution service operators
+• Postal distribution service operators

-- Express operators
+• Express operators

-- Other actors involved in importing goods to Sweden by air.
+• Other actors involved in importing goods to Sweden by air

 When?

-- Scheduled for 1 March 2023.
+Launched on 1 March 2023.

 What?

-- A complete set of information is provided prior to loading: a pre-loading declaration, including a minimum data set or a complete entry summary declaration, is required for all goods.
+• A complete set of information is provided prior to loading: a pre-loading declaration, including a minimum data set or a complete entry summary declaration, is required for all goods.

 Other information